jackmaden/philosophybreak/src/pages/articles/byung-chul-han-burnout-society-our-only-imperative-is-to-achieve/index.md

 Hyperattention and hyperactivity are forms of escapism that serve only endless production; they dehumanize us.

-In our quest for the good life, Han thinks, slowing down, resisting constant stimulation, and re-discovering how to contemplate might be our greatest ‘achievements’ of all.
+In our quest for the good life, Han thinks, slowing down, resisting constant stimulation, and rediscovering how to contemplate might be our greatest ‘achievements’ of all.

 ## What do you make of Han’s analysis?